Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Introduction

-As an application of the paired bootstrap method, we treat a testing problem about the possible orthogonality of the slope function $\beta$ to subspaces spanned by a collection of target functional regressors.
+As an application of the paired bootstrap method, we also treat a testing problem about evaluating the constancy of conditional means over a collection of target functional regressors; this assesses a null hypothesis that the slope function has no effect on (or, in a sense, is orthogonal to) some specified regressors.
 In this problem, the bootstrap combines several simultaneous estimation steps into one test, which would otherwise be distributionally intractable through normal approximations.
-The bootstrap construction also has the advantage of enforcing the null hypothesis in re-creating a reference distribution for testing, which can be useful for controlling size and boosting power.
-Our development in this testing problem is distinguishable from the previous works on hypothesis testing in FLRMs \citep{CFMS03, CGS04, HMV13, lei14,LL22}: the latter tests are limited to independent error scenarios and often restrict claims to global nullity $\beta=0$ or other specific projections of the slope function $\beta$ based on the cross-covariance between regressor and response.
-In contrast, by considering a general heteroscedastic setting, our work allows for formal hypothesis tests with FLRMs to be further justified under dependence between regressors and errors.
-Our testing method also allows hypotheses about $\beta$ be defined from projections with more arbitrarily specified functional regressors.
-This is useful in practice for assessing how projections of $\beta$ may differ from zero as predictor levels are varied, which may not be addressable by a global test of $\beta$, e.g., to examine effects of a hotter year on precipitation, or a higher winter/summer temperature contrast.
+The bootstrap also has the advantage of enforcing the null hypothesis in re-creating a reference distribution for testing, which can be useful for controlling size and boosting power.
+Our development in this testing problem is distinguishable from the previous works on hypothesis testing in FLRMs \citep{CFMS03, CGS04, HMV13, lei14,LL22}: the latter tests are limited to independent error scenarios and often restrict claims to global nullity $\beta=0$ based on certain basis functions.
+In contrast, our testing method also allows hypotheses about $\beta$ to be defined with more arbitrarily specified functional regressors along with dependence between regressors and errors.
+This is useful in practice for assessing how projections of $\beta$ (or conditional means) may differ as predictor levels are varied, which may not be addressable by a global test of $\beta$.